Three Musical Styles

 Louisiana Purchase Exposition sheet music falls along a three-part continuum: elite-light-popular.
 Understanding these genres plays an important role in unpacking the social codes surrounding an individual piece of sheet music.

 Elite works aspire to the level of European concert music by composers such as Beethoven, Schubert, or Chopin.
-These works tend to be technically complex for the performers; De Arman’s St. Louis World's Fair March (1904) calls for hand-crossing, for example.
-Even skilled players would likely have to practice them before they were performance-ready.
+These works tend to be technically complex for the performers; De Arman’s St. Louis World's Fair March (1904) calls for hand-crossing at the piano, for example.
+Even skilled players would likely have to practice these works before they were performance-ready.
 The covers of elite works are often plain, sometimes nothing more than the title and composer’s name displayed inside a decorative border.

 Listen to the opening of the St. Louis World's Fair March, including the hand-crossing, here.